Before You Ride

 Bike & Build is a once-in-a-lifetime experience, but it requires a significant commitment.
 We’ve put together some resources that will help you prepare for the trip, from learning about the affordable housing cause to choosing the right cycling gear.

 All Bike & Build participants are required to raise the fundraising minimum ($5,000 for cross-country trips; $2,400 for Drifts).
 It’s a challenge – we’ve been there!
 But you’ll have your own fundraising page to send to your friends, family, social media network, and many others.
-We’ve also aggregated the best fundraising ideas that have worked for our alumni to help you hit your mark.
+We’ve also gathered the best fundraising ideas that have worked for our alumni to help you hit your mark.

 Prior to reporting to orientation, all cross-country and Drift riders pledge to ride at least: